OLC-Bioinformatics/BaitCapture/docs/alignment_reports.md

 - `kma_depth`: "\[D\]epth of coverage of the template.
 Commonly referred to as X-coverage, coverage, abundance, etc."
 - `kma_q_value`: "\[O\]btained quantile in a Χ<sup>2</sup><sub>1</sub>-distribution, when comparing the obtained Score with the Expected, using a McNemar test."
 - `kma_p_value`: "\[O\]btained p-value from the quantile Q_value."

+## `sumstats.tsv`

+A table of summary statistics for each sample, including the on-target alignment rate, and the number of reads lost from host decontamination and filtering.

+- `sampleid`: Sample ID
+- `raw_total_reads`: Total number of raw reads in the input sample
+- `raw_total_bp`: Total number of base pairs in the input sample
+- `fastp_total_reads`: Total number of reads after fastp adapter removal and trimming
+- `fastp_total_bp`: Total number of base pairs after fastp adapter removal and trimming
+- `decontam_total_reads`: Total number of reads after host decontamination
+- `decontam_total_bp`: Total number of base pairs after host decontamination
+- `mapped_total_reads`: Total number of reads successfully aligned to target sequences
+- `mapped_total_bp`: Total number of base pairs successfully aligned to target sequences
+- `percent_reads_lost_fastp`: Percentage of reads lost during fastp adapter removal and trimming
+- `percent_reads_lost_decontam`: Percentage of reads lost during host decontamination
+- `percent_reads_on_target`: Percentage of reads aligned to target sequences (on-target alignment rate)

+## `presence_absence.tsv`

+A table of presence-absence calls for each gene target in each sample, based upon user-defined thresholds.

+- `sampleid`: Sample ID
+- `target`: Name of the target sequence
+- `presence_absence`: Presence-absence call for the target in the sample (1 = present, 0 = absent)

+## `presence_absence_clusters.tsv`

+A table of presence-absence calls for each gene target cluster in each sample, with clusters defined by a target metadata file (e.g. resistance mechanism).
+This table is only present if the `--target_metadata` option is used on the command-line.

+- `sampleid`: Sample ID
+- `metavar_name`: Name of the cluster provided in the target metadata file (e.g. drug class family)
+- `metavar_value`: Value of the cluster provided in the target metadata file (e.g. aminoglycoside)
+- `presence_absence`: Presence-absence call for the cluster in the sample (1 = present, 0 = absent)